5.1 The Calvinism’s Limited International Acceptance

 The western area of Poland was German speaking which had helped Luther.
 However, Poland had a history of nationalism and a desire to be independent and this did not help Luther who had not spent time organizing his church.
 Calvinism first reached Poland in 1550 and the nobles latched on to the idea of using the civilian population - and giving them some power in their religious rights - as a lever to expand their own power.
 Two leading nobles (Prince Radziwill the Black and John a Lasco) actively helped the spread of Calvinism as did two kings (Stephen II and Stephen Bathory).
 Regardless of this, Calvinism did not spread far.
 Why?
 Most of its population was Catholic, but Poland's rulers had long practiced religious toleration: When the Protestant Reformation began in the 16th century, a large portion of the upper classes of Poland got interested (esp.
 Calvinism) By 1550's, a majority of the Polish Parliament (the Seym) were Protestants.
 Even radical Protestants - like the Anabaptists and Mennonites were allowed into Poland.
 The Catholic bishops of Poland responded to this influx of Protestants with toleration.
 Some shared their churches with Lutherans.
 Some did not care about whatever religion some wanted as long as they paid their church taxes: The bishop of Krakow - "I don't care if you worship a goat, as long as you keep paying your tithes".
 In one famous case, a man (an Arian) was brought before the Polish Parliament for stamping on the Eucharist during a Catholic procession.
 The Parliament decided that if God was offended, God should be the one to punish him.
 In 1539 – the king declared freedom of the press at main university of Poland (Jagiellon) – at a time when only the Swiss Confederation alreadz had allowed freedom of the press.
 This kingdom in the 16th century allowed freedom of thought and religion, and even let a large portion of its population become Protestant.
 And yet, by the late 17th century, due to an organized effort by smart Jesuits, who by offering education for free gained control over the national education system most people of Poland were Catholic again.
 Jesuits arrived in 1564.
 They began to publish books and founded schools and 40 colleges by 17th century - They didn't charge tuition and allowed people of all faiths to enter them.
 By the 17th century, they were the main educators of the upper classes of Poland.
 The Jesuits also got the Polish farmers on their side, - preaching them they shouldn't be oppressed.
 By the mid 17th century, the Catholics were fully in charge of Poland - other religions were still tolerated - but Catholics were favored for getting governmental posts and serving in Parliament Others believe another problem was the language.
 Most Poles did not speak German and therefore language remained a major stumbling block as most Calvinist preachers did not speak Polish and could not communicate with the population.

-Pre-dominat Religious Convictions in Mid 16th Century Europe
+Map 5: Calvinism, Lutheranism, Hussites and other Pre-dominat Religious Convictions in Mid 16th Century Europe |

 Another problem was that numerous Protestant religions already existed in Poland (Bohemian Brethren, Anabaptists, Unitarians etc.) and those who might be won away from the Catholic Church had already been so.
 In 1573 in the Confederation of Warsaw, both Catholics and Protestants agreed to make religious toleration part of the constitution to be sworn by each succeeding king.
 But the division among the Protestants meant that the Catholic Church dominated the country and her nickname at this time was the "Spain of the north".